Dunhill Unique Silver Lighter

 Della and Felix

 Dunhill provided accessories for other Bond movies as well.
 The association first began in 1962 when the production team acquired a cigarette lighter for Sean Connery's introduction in Dr. No (read more on ajb007.co.uk).
-Bond uses a Dunhill lighter and wears a Dunhill belt in Tomorrow Never Dies and Dunhill cufflinks in Tomorrow Never Dies and The World Is Not Enough.
+Bond uses a gold Dunhill lighter and wears a Dunhill belt and gold/silver Dunhill cufflinks in Tomorrow Never Dies, two or three other Dunhill cufflinks in The World Is Not Enough and a silver L-shaped pair of cufflinks in Die Another Day.

 The Dunhill Unique lighter without the vertical lines or barley texture is difficult to find, of course eBay is always a good place to look.